simoneb/grunt-awsebtdeploy/README.md

 ##### `Object` options.s3

 An object containing the configuration options for the S3 bucket where `options.sourceBundle` is uploaded.
-Is accepts all options as the AWS S3 SDK `putObject` operation, as described [here](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property), but in _camelCase_ format instead of _PascalCase_.
+It accepts all options as the AWS S3 SDK `putObject` operation, as described [here](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property), but in _camelCase_ format instead of _PascalCase_.
 All settings are optional except `bucket` and `key`, which have sensible defaults.